Stone Siding and Stone Veneer Siding: Advantages and Disadvantages

-- Use of strong cleaners may easily damage the surface and wear down the tint.
+- The use of strong cleaners may easily damage the surface and wear down the tint.

 - Tremors and earthquakes or vibrations from close heavy traffic can cause mortar to fissure.

-- When moisture penetrates the veneer and freezes, it may result into cracks in the siding.
+- When moisture penetrates the veneer and freezes, it may result in cracks in the siding.